 E.4.2.2.
 End-Use Statements

-In certain cases, the applicant may be requested to provide a statement or statements from parties other than the final consignee (e.g., in certain cases when the final consignee is not the end-user).
+In certain cases, the applicant may be requested to provide a statement or statements from parties other than the consignee (e.g., in certain cases when the consignee is not the end-user).

-An End-Use Statement must be dated (preferably within 6 months of the time when the export permit application is submitted) and written on company letterhead in either English or French and should:
+An End-Use Statement must be dated (preferably within 6 months from the time the export permit application is submitted) and written on company letterhead in either English or French and should: